 If your spouse or civil partner predeceases you, leaving all their assets to you, you may be able to take advantage of their £325,000 nil rate band, allowing you to leave up to £650,000 tax free.
 You may also be able to benefit from their unused Residence nil rate band, meaning you may be able leave up to £350,000 of the value of your home free of Inheritance Tax.

-There are reliefs available if passing on qualifying agricultural or business property, but these are set to be capped from April 2026.
+There are reliefs available if passing on qualifying agricultural or business property, but these are capped.

 After the deduction of any reliefs and after applying any tax-free allowances, Inheritance Tax is charged at 40%.